 When evaluated together our reserves and the variety of our marble, it can be seen that the sector creates a significant source of employment, and that we possess an important place among the world markets.

 The most well-known marble types in the international market by producing in Turkey are as follows: Süpren, Elazig Cherry, Aksehir Black, Manyas White, Bilecik Beige, Tiger Skin, Denizli Travertine, Aegean Claret, Milas Lilac, Gemlik Diabase and Afyon Sugar.

 Today, in marble production classical methods have been replaced by modern methods.
 Marble processing capacities are continuously growing and the number of marble plants functioning with modern technologies are increasing.
 As a result of those our exports, which were of block marble for many years, are now – to a high proportion – finished goods.

-In the marble sector there are 2.468 marble quarries, 2.000 small and medium-sized factories, and 9.000 workshops, employing close to 300.000 people.
+In the marble sector there are 1,717 marble quarries, 2,000 small and medium-sized factories, and 9,000 workshops, employing close to 300,000 people.
 Almost all of the production is carried out by the private sector.
-According to the GDMA data, the total production of natural stones in Turkey was about 17,5 million m3 in 2015.
+According to the GDMA data, the total production of natural stones in Turkey was about 16.5 million tons in 2018.

 Natural Stone Exports of Turkey

 Boron minerals are natural compounds which contain different amounts of boric oxide (B2O3) in their structures.
 Boron minerals commonly found in Turkey are tinkal, colemanite and ulexite.
 These minerals are primarily enriched by subjecting to physical processes to obtain concentrated boron products, and then converted into various refined boron products by chemical processes.